(Texas Center for Medical & Surgical Weight Loss)

 Law Enforcement: We may disclose your medical information when legally required by appropriate authorities in connection with a criminal or other official investigation.

-Specialized Government Functions: We may use and disclose medical information of certain individuals for specific national security, intelligence, or protective service purposes.
+Specialized Government Functions: We may use and disclose medical information of certain individuals for specific national security, military, intelligence, or protective service purposes.

 You have certain rights with respect to our communication of, your access to, the amendment of, and accounting for the disclosure of your medical information:

 Requesting Restrictions: You may ask us to limit our use or disclosure of your medical information under certain circumstances.
 For example, we may disclose your medical information to an immediate family member(s), other relative(s), or close personal friend(s) who are directly involved either in your care or in the payment for your care if we reasonably determine, based upon our professional judgment, that you would not object.
 You may, however, request a restriction on what medical information we may disclose to someone who is directly involved either in your care or in the payment for your care.
 You are entitled to request other restrictions as well.
 We are not required to agree to your request, but if we agree to it, we will abide by your request, except as required by law, in emergencies, or when the information is necessary to treat you.
-All such requests must be in writing and directed to our Privacy Officer Privacy Officer in writing at the physical or email address provided on the first page of this Notice.
-You request must describe the information that you want restricted, state if the restriction is to limit our use or disclosure, and state the party(ies) to whom the restriction applies.
+All such requests must be in writing and directed to our Privacy Officer in writing at the physical or email address provided on the first page of this Notice.
+Your request must describe the information that you want restricted, state if the restriction is to limit our use or disclosure, and state the party(ies) to whom the restriction applies.
 You may revoke your restriction at any time by contacting our Privacy Officer at the physical or email address on the first page of this Notice.

 Confidential Communications: In order to protect your medical information, you may ask that we communicate with you in a particular way or at a certain location.
 Your request must be in writing, tell us how you intend to satisfy your payment obligation (if your request potentially interferes with our obtaining third party payment), and specify an alternate way that we can contact you confidentially.
 You do not have to give a reason for your request.
 You may revoke your request at any time by contacting our Privacy Officer at the physical or email address on the first page of this Notice.
 We will accommodate your reasonable request, but in determining whether your request is reasonable, we will consider the administrative burden it may impose upon us.